-An unannotated electronic edition of the Federal Rules of Civil Procedure is posted free on the Internet by the Cornell Legal Information Institute, which also provides the FRCP in eBook format.
+A free unannotated version of the rules is posted online by the Cornell Legal Information Institute, which also provides the FRCP in eBook format.
 The Federal Judiciary posts the current FRCP in PDF format.
 Unannotated print editions include Federal Civil Judicial Procedure and Rules (Thomson/West), and Federal Civil Rules Booklet (Dahlstrom).

 New Rules: Pending Rule Amendments are posted by the Federal Judiciary.